 ¼ teaspoon sea salt

-Preheat oven to 325°F. Generously butter four 8-ounce ramekins.
-Bring a large pot of lightly salted water to a boil.
-Add the spinach and cook until tender, about 3 minutes.
-Drain and rinse under cold water.
-A handful at a time, squeeze out the excess moisture from the spinach.
-Chop coarsely.
+Preheat the oven to 325°F. Generously butter four 8-ounce ramekins.
+Bring a large pot of salted water to a boil.
+Add the spinach and cook just until tender, about 3 minutes.
+Drain and rinse the spinach under cold water.
+When it’s cool enough to handle, squeeze out the excess moisture a handful at a time; chop coarsely.
 You should have about 1 cup chopped spinach.

 In a medium bowl, whisk together the cream and yolks until well combined.
 Stir in the cooked spinach, cheese, salt, pepper, and nutmeg.
-Ladle or pour equal quantities of the custard into the ramekins, and place them in a roasting pan.
+Ladle or pour equal quantities of the custard into the prepared ramekins and place them in a roasting pan.

-Custard cooks best when cooked gently surrounded by hot water, called, in France, a bain marie.
-Create this by adding enough hot water to the pan to come halfway up the sides of the ramekins.
-Bake for 35 minutes, or until the custard is set when given a slight shake, or when a sharp knife inserted comes out clean.
-Remove ramekins from the pan and let stand for 5 minutes.
-Run a knife around the inside of each ramekin and invert on separate plates to unmold, or serve directly from hot oven to the table in the ramekins.
+Add enough hot water to the roasting pan to come halfway up the sides of the ramekins.
+Carefully transfer the pan to the oven and bake until the custard is set when given a slight shake or when a sharp knife inserted comes out clean, about 35 minutes.
+Remove the ramekins from the roasting pan and let stand for 5 minutes.
+Run a knife around the inside of each ramekin and invert on separate plates to unmold.
+Serve hot.